abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 - **Most common lifecycle hooks:**
   ![lifeCycle](./img/life-cycle-hooks-2.png)

+- **Lifecycles:**

+  - `constructor` : it's a method that runs when the component is created
+  - `ngOnInit` : it's a lifecycle hook that runs after the constructor and after the first `ngOnChanges` (it's a good place to put initialization logic)
+  - `ngOnChanges` : it's a lifecycle hook that runs when the input properties of the component change
+  - `ngOnDestroy` : it's a lifecycle hook that runs when the component is destroyed (it's a good place to put cleanup logic)
+  - `ngAfterViewInit` : it's a lifecycle hook that runs after the view has been initialized (it's a good place to put logic that needs to run after the view has been initialized)
+  - `ngAfterViewChecked` : it's a lifecycle hook that runs after the view has been checked (it's a good place to put logic that needs to run after the view has been checked)
+  - **Notes:**
+    - Don't use the constructor to fetch data from a server or to initialize the component.
+Use `ngOnInit` instead.
+    - Don't use arrow functions when defining methods in a component.
+Use regular functions instead. (to avoid `this` keyword problems)

 - To be able to use the lifecycle hooks, you need to implement the interface for the hook you want to use in the component class **(it's optional)**